What Is Supply Chain Vulnerability? How to Identify and Assess Risks

 - Inventory management issues: Difficulties predicting demand or supply lead to overstocking or understocking, impacting production efficiency.

-- Reputational damage: Customers may become dissatisfied with delays, product shortages, or ethical sourcing concerns linked to supply chain vulnerabilities.
+- Customer dissatisfaction: Customers may become dissatisfied with delays, product shortages, or ethical sourcing concerns linked to supply chain vulnerabilities.

 - Loss of customer trust: Repeated interruptions or quality issues erode customer trust and loyalty, leading to lost business.